Skip to main content

 A2A (Agent-to-Agent Protocol)

-Google's A2A protocol is always enabled:
+Google's A2A protocol is enabled with the --a2a flag:

 • Agent Card: GET /.well-known/agent.json — lists all functions as skills